Jaroslaw-Roman-Cudzich/CV/README.md

 As an In-House Technical Events Manager at the Park PLaza Riverbank Hotel, I was solely in charge of all the audio visual operational, technical, management, and sales aspects of the department.
 I embraced my lead role as both a manager and technician to ensure a successful completion of every event in a structured, safe, and timely manner.
 As a team player I collaborated with my colleagues from the Information Technology and Engineering departments, along with integrated system installation companies to ensure a safe and reliable state of the art installation and maintenance of the audio visual equipment.
 At Allen & Overy, I was the most Senior Audio Visual and Multimedia Technician within the department where I led other Technicians in day to day duties and projects at hand.
 I worked as part of a team through consistent collaboration with Information Technology, Dimension Data, Audio Visual Engineers, and Programmers.

+##### Attention to detail
+Through my past experience in working with very prestigious clientele, I have developed a keen eye for fine details.
+I am able to understand how the many pieces of the program work together, as well as locate that one tiny bug which prevents the code from running as intended.

 ### <a name="experience">Professional Experience</a>